UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/pack_python_03reusing.md

 ERROR: Directory './tstools' is not installable.
 Neither 'setup.py' nor 'pyproject.toml' found.
 ```

 The above doesn't really look like our package got installed properly.
+For
-For `pip` to be able to install our package, we must first give it
+`pip` to be able to install our package, we must first give it some information
-some information about it.
-In fact, `pip` expects to find a python
+about it.
+In fact, `pip` expects to find either a `pyproject.toml` configuration
-file named `setup.py` in the directory that it is given as an
+file or a python file named `setup.py` in the directory that it is given as an
 argument.
-This file will contain some metadata about the package and
+These file will contain some metadata about the package and tell `pip`
-tell `pip` the location of the actual source of the package.
+the location of the actual source of the package.

-### `setup.py` (setup dot pie) and distribution packages
+### `setup.py` (setup dot pie)

-The `setup.py` file is a regular Python file that makes a call to the `setup` function
+The `setup.py` file is a regular Python file that makes a call to the `setup`
-available in the `setuptools` package.
+function available in the `setuptools` package.
+This is a legacy approach to
+package installation, and since Pip v10, the recommended way to install a
+package is to use a `pyproject.toml` file (see below).

 Let's have a look at a minimal `setup.py` file for our `tstools` package: